hissalht/simple_shmup_pico8/notes.md

 - [ ] prevent enemies from dying off screen where I spawn them
     - despawn player bullet offscreen (check if it’s already done ?)
 - [ ] delete enemy bullets offscreen
+- [ ] on hit blink of ship should be palette swap instead of disappearing

 ## polish
 - [ ] implement ui skin